vicentinileonardo/mlflow-cratedb-seaweedfs/README.md

 ## Local experiments with mlflow tracking

-Using a local Python file with mlflow tracking (`tracking_dummy_local.py`).
+This is the **typical use case** where clients run experiments locally and send the metadata and artifacts to the tracking server.

+Taking the `tracking_dummy_local.py` file as an example.
 The file imports the upstream mlflow library and uses the tracking API (e.g. `mlflow.set_experiment("dummy-experiment-local-env")`, `mlflow.log_metric("precision", 0.33)`).

-The `mlflow_cratedb` library is not needed.
+The `mlflow_cratedb` library is not needed in this case since the tracking server is used as a proxy to store the metadata in CrateDB.
+There is the possibility to use the `mlflow_cratedb` library to store the metadata directly in CrateDB (not the case here).

-The following is not needed in this case:
+Therefore, the following is not needed in this case:
 ```python
 def start_adapter():
     logger.info("Initializing CrateDB adapter")
     import mlflow_cratedb  # noqa: F401
 ```
-Probably this is needed only when the tracking server is not used as proxy but the metadata is sent directly in CrateDB (not the case here).

 Prepare the local environment:
 ```bash